 Dotson’s 2022 NFL Draft ascension

-Because Dotson doesn’t have elite frame density, his stock may ultimately depend on his athletic testing.
-But it doesn’t take much tape viewing to know that Dotson can leap with the best of them.
+Because Dotson doesn’t have elite frame density, he may be taken off some teams’ boards.
+But it doesn’t take much tape viewing to know that Dotson can leap and snag passes with the best of them.
 His athleticism pops both laterally and vertically.
 On top of that, he has the natural instincts for catching that you look for in receivers — to a very high degree.

 Dotson profiles as a high-floor player with a fairly high ceiling as well.
 Wherever he goes, he should be able to provide a steady impact and become a valuable, versatile catalyst for an offense.